binkley/homebrewery-files/witch.md

 #### Level 1 Witch Spells

-_A Witch does not waste magic on fireworks.
-She rattles nerves, twists fates, and keeps her folk safe._
+_You light the candle &mdash; witches don't waste on fireworks.
+Unless they're pretty, or in haste._

 ##### 🛡️ Ally Buffs & Wards